mikavilpas/yazi.nvim/README.md

       -- when yazi was successfully closed
       yazi_closed_successfully = function(chosen_file) end,

+      -- when yazi opened multiple files.
+The default is to send them to the -- quickfix list, but if you want to change that, you can define it here yazi_opened_multiple_files = function(chosen_files) end,
     },

     -- the floating window scaling factor.
 1 means 100%, 0.9 means 90%, etc.